 Herbs That Repel Bugs

-mosquitos find particularly offensive.
-Ageratum secretes coumarin, which is widely used in commercial mosquito repellents.
+Also known as Flossflowers, Ageratum emits a smell that mosquitos find particularly offensive.
+Ageratum secretes coumarin, which is used in commercial mosquito repellents.

 Have a strong odor and a bitter taste.
 Bay leaves contain essential oils and a compound called

 Eucalyptol.
-According to a research conducted by Kansas State University, this compound is effective in eliminating bugs from the kitchen and repelling cockroaches and weevils.
+According to research conducted by Kansas State University, this compound is effective in eliminating bugs from the kitchen and repelling cockroaches and weevils.
 A fresh leaf bay leaf in each storage container of beans or grains will deter weevils and moths.
-Sprinkle dried leaves with other deterrent herbs in garden as natural insecticide dust.
+Sprinkle dried leaves with other deterrent herbs in the garden as natural insecticide dust.

 Cloves placed on the ground can deter slugs from entering under the back door or attacking plants.

-preference among bees and some beekeepers rub the hive with it to encourage the bees to keep to their home.
+Hyssop deters cabbage moths and flea beetles.
+Do not plant near radishes.
+It may be the number one preference among bees, and some beekeepers rub the hive with it to encourage the bees to keep to their home.